 Yet another way to reduce waste in warehousing is to use paperless communication systems.
 Ask your clients to enroll in paperless billing so you can invoice them directly through email or text message.
 If you send out daily, weekly or monthly inventory reports, you may ask your clients if they wish to receive these electronically.
 Most will choose the paperless options anyway because they receive the information faster and don’t have to worry about it getting lost in the mail.

-Proper lighting makes a huge difference in the way a warehouse operates on a daily basis.
+Proper lighting makes a huge difference in the way a warehouse operates a daily basis.
 Because of this, you likely have an assortment of lights illuminating nearly every inch of your warehouse.
 Make sure that the bulbs and fixtures you are using are low-energy and eco-friendly.
 Fluorescent lighting uses a minimal amount of energy, and it allows for better light distribution.

 If possible, consider installing more windows or skylights in your facility to allow natural light in during the day.
 This could cut down your energy bills considerably and still give you the lighting you need.
-Set up motion detectors in low-traffic areas of the warehouse so the lights only come on when a worker is present.
-Once again, this saves you from paying for lighting you don't actually need.
+Set up motion detectors in low-traffic areas of the warehouse so the lights only come when a worker is present.
+Once again, this saves you from paying for lighting you don’t actually need.

 If you are still using gas forklifts in your warehouse, consider upgrading to electric ones.
 This will eliminate the forklift emissions in your facility and improve the air quality considerably.
 It will also save you money in fuel, to the tune of $26,000 in propane over the course of 5 years.
 Electric forklifts are usually easier to maintain, longer lasting, and more maneuverable than gas forklifts, so you can increase your productivity and decrease your costs at the same time.
 Your investment will soon pay for itself.
 Follow the suggestions above to go green in warehousing, and you can make a big difference in the environment around you.